-Daina has training and experience assisting high school and collegiate athletes with mental skills training to effectively manage pressure/stress, “silence the inner critic”, improve performance in their sports as well as promoting teamwork.
-She is the co-creator of the Power Mind-Body Program that incorporates research-based skills including positive mindset, mindfulness, breathing & mediation, visualization and focus on desired outcomes to promote athletes using their mental strength as an asset to their physical training & power.
+Daina has experience assisting high school and collegiate athletes with mental skills training to effectively manage pressure/stress, “silence the inner critic”, improve performance in their sports as well as promoting teamwork.
+She is the co-creator of the Athlete Mind-Body Program that incorporates research-based mental skills including positive mindset, mindfulness, breathing & mediation, visualization and focus on desired outcomes to promote athletes using their mental strength as an asset to their physical training & power.

 Daina’s core philosophy is that mental health is ‘brain health’, therefore needs to be treated as routine part of preventative care and youth activities in order to achieve optimal health and wellbeing.
 Mental Wellness is important at every stage of life and early intervention can help reduce long term health risks as result of internalized chronic stress.
 Daina hopes to inspire a model of “Total Wellness” through prioritizing self-care, healthy habits, and a positive & peaceful mindset to live your best life!